 Method of Completion

 M.A.(Thesis): Two core half courses, two other half courses, and a thesis weighted at half of the total program.

 M.A.(Essay): Two core half courses, four other half courses, and an essay weighted at one-quarter of the total program.

-Our programs reflect the expertise of our faculty in their emphasis on four core areas:
+Our programs reflect the expertise of our faculty in their emphasis on three core areas: